-With the numerous DNA testing kits available today, it’s easier than ever to find out about your forgotten family line and the surnames and ethnicities that are a part of your history.
-The more Jewish research you’re willing to do, the more accurate the information you’re bound to find.
+With the numerous DNA tests available today, it’s easier than ever to find out about your forgotten family line and the surnames and ethnicities that are a part of your history.
+The more Jewish ancestry research you’re willing to do, the more accurate the information you’re bound to find.

 The process of discovering this information can be liberating, but never let it define you.
 You are more than the sum of your past and your forefathers.
 Take information from as many different sources as you can.
 This often gives you the highest chance of finding the most accurate facts.